CluedIn-io/CluedIn.Documentation/README.md

 # Documentation Repo Starting Point

+Please have a read of the DevOps Wiki [here](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/168/Documentation)

 ## Introduction
 We use jekyll as the templating for the documentation.
 You can read more about that here: